 It’s important to remember that the hearing aid that is right for you is not only dependent on the quality of the hearing aid, but also dependent on the type and degree of your hearing loss.
 Speak with your local hearing professional to ensure that the hearing aid you are interested in is right for you.
-Manufacturers are continually producing improved hearing technology, so it is best to consult with your hearing professional who is familiar with the latest line of hearing aids and will recommend the best one for you.
+Hearing aid manufacturers are continually producing improved hearing technology, so it is best to consult with your hearing professional who is familiar with the latest line of hearing aids and will recommend the best one for you.

 Hearing aid reviews

-Your friend’s well-intentioned recommendation for the hearing aid they use might not have been a good fit, but the review you received about the customer service they experienced at the clinic was probably spot on.
+Your friend’s well-intentioned recommendation for the hearing aid brand and model they use might not have been a good fit, but the review you received about the customer service they experienced at the clinic was probably spot on.
 Reviews can be a good indicator of the type of professional service you can expect to receive and better prepare you in finding a hearing professional that is right for you.